recentralized/structure/README.md

-# go-structure
+# Structure

 Official structures and specs of the storage format.
+Reference implementation in Go (golang).